The Rodale research internship is an opportunity to get hands-on experience with field and lab agricultural research.

-- Lay out experimental field plots including GPS mapping and flagging
+- Lay out experimental field plots using GPS mapping, in-field measurements, and flagging.

 - Tend and maintain field, greenhouse, and/or high tunnel experiments (using hand tools, weedwhackers, mowers, occasional weekend watering, etc.).

-- Enter data precisely and in a timely manner for statistical analysis and interpretation
+- Enter data precisely and in a timely manner for statistical analysis and interpretation.

-- Undergraduate or graduate degree or good academic standing from an accredited university
+- Undergraduate or graduate degree, or undergraduate student with good academic standing from an accredited college or university

-- A strong work ethic, initiative and motivation.
-Attention to detail is a must
+- A strong work ethic, initiative, and motivation

 - The ability to work well individually and in a team environment